What’s it like working with Hoi An tailors to get handmade clothing? Here’s a bit into my experience when I visited Vietnam over one vacation!

 - A Pinterest Inspired Hoi An Shopping Spree | A Cruising Couple

-Have you ever gotten anything made abroad?
-Share your pics with us!
+Have you ever had anything made abroad?
+Share your pics!